hoshoshamdy2008-byte/harness-java-demo/README.md

 I might re-write this or another app in dropwizard, but right now Spring Boot is the way!

-Add New Line to Test
+Add New Line to Test Trigger